Respiratory Syncytial Virus (RSV) Vaccines For 2022

 Icosavax Inc. plans to submit an IND for IVX-A12 to the U.S. FDA and initiate a Phase 1 clinical trial in 2H 2022.
 This study will examine the safety and immunogenicity of bivalent (RSV/hMPV) formulations, incorporating a single RSV dosage level and multiple hMPV dosage levels.

-Nirsevimab is an investigational long-acting antibody designed to protect all infants through their first RSV season with a single dose.
+Sanofi and AstraZeneca Beyfortus® (Nirsevimab) is an investigational, single-dose, long-acting antibody designed to protect all infants through their first RSV season.
 Nirsevimab is the first potential immunization to show protection against RSV in the general infant population in a Phase III trial.

 RSV Vaccine News

-August 8, 2022 - RSV prevention landscape - If all the ongoing phase 3 trials generate positive results, relative efficacy and safety trial data, delivery strategies, and costs might determine vaccine uptake for different maternal and older adult candidates.
+August 8, 2022 - The Lancet published - the RSV prevention landscape - If all the ongoing phase 3 trials generate positive results, relative efficacy and safety trial data, delivery strategies, and costs might determine vaccine uptake for different maternal and older adult candidates.
 Despite the approval of next-generation antibodies, palivizumab might remain on the market until there is global market access to extended half-life mAbs and because mAb supply might not meet global demand.

 July 21, 2022 - Science.org published: AI churns out possible medicines and vaccines.
 New AI software that can "paint" structures for proteins that don't yet exist in nature.